eiramlan/COM326LabSolution/README.md

   + Download zip and unzip, try to load the `.sln` file if you can using VStudio, if not possible (due to linking issue, you can open the individual project.
   + If that does not work, you can open the `.cpp` in your text editor

-__NOTE:__ This is a sample solution - as mentioned (repeatly) in class, you can have many solutions to the problem at hand.
+__NOTE:__ These are sample solutions - as mentioned (repeatly) in class, you can have many solutions to the problem at hand.
 Don't feel shy to explore your own solution.
 You can observe a lot by looking at the various logic applied to these solutions.
 You might infact apply your own logic, which could be more efficient that ones provided here.

 ### THERE IS NO SPOON